ssardina-research/myND/README.md

 **Note:** while compilation and Maven requires Java 8 (does not compile under Java 17), it seems it does run with Java 17.

+**Note:** at this point the planner needs to be called from its root project folder, because it calls the PDDL `translate` Python system in a relative path wrt that location.
+So one needs to first cd into myND planner folder and then runt it.
+This means the paths to the PDDL files need to be absolute (or from the myND folder!).

 To see all options available:

 ```shell